mckinsey/vizro/vizro-core/examples/_visual-vocabulary/README.md

 ### Welcome to our visual vocabulary dashboard! 🎨

 This dashboard serves as a comprehensive guide for selecting and creating various types of charts.
 It provides guidance on when to use each chart type, along with sample Python code using [Plotly](https://plotly.com/python/), and instructions for embedding these charts into a [Vizro](https://github.com/mckinsey/vizro) dashboard.

 The charts in this dashboard are designed to make it easy for anyone to create beautiful and sophisticated visuals.

 Our goal is to help you understand best practices in data visualization, ensure your charts effectively communicate your message, and streamline the creation of high-quality, interactive visualizations.

 Created by:

 - [Huong Li Nguyen](https://github.com/huong-li-nguyen) and [Antony Milne](https://github.com/antonymilne)

 - Images created by QuantumBlack

 Inspired by:

 - [The FT Visual Vocabulary](https://github.com/Financial-Times/chart-doctor/blob/main/visual-vocabulary/README.md):
   Alan Smith, Chris Campbell, Ian Bott, Liz Faunce, Graham Parrish, Billy Ehrenberg, Paul McCallum,Martin Stabe.

 - [The Graphic Continuum](https://www.informationisbeautifulawards.com/showcase/611-the-graphic-continuum):
   Jon Swabish and Severino Ribecca

 Credits and sources:

 - Charting library: [Plotly](https://plotly.com/python/plotly-express/)

-- Data visualisation best practices: [Guide to data chart mastery](https://www.atlassian.com/data/charts)
+- Data visualization best practices: [Guide to data chart mastery](https://www.atlassian.com/data/charts)

 ## Chart types